Look Beyond Traditional Loans for Financing for Your Business

-A common alternative to equity financing, Enterprise Value Lending is a type of leveraged financing used to monetize the perceived “enterprise value” of an organization or other intangibles.
-Frequently used to finance business recapitalization and expansion, Enterprise Value Loans are also often used for acquiring closely-held businesses where the owner is looking to exit the business or realize partial liquidity for retirement.
+A common alternative to equity financing, Sponsor Financing is a type of leveraged financing used to monetize the perceived value of an organization or other intangibles.
+Frequently used to finance business recapitalization and expansion, Sponsor Finance loans are also often used for acquiring closely-held businesses where the owner is looking to exit the business or realize partial liquidity for retirement.

-The opposite of Enterprise Value Lending, asset-based loans use accounts receivable and inventory as collateral and are often set up as a revolving line of credit.
+The opposite of Sponsor Financing, asset-based loans use accounts receivable and inventory as collateral and are often set up as a revolving line of credit.
 Funds from asset-based loans are frequently used for working capital, debt refinancing, acquisitions or simply an infusion of cash to get over a financial hurdle.

 These loans are well-suited for manufacturers, distributors and service companies that have seasonal revenues or tight cash flows, or are growing rapidly.
 Asset-based loans are also often utilized by new businesses that don’t have the track record to qualify for a more traditional loan.
 This form of financing can help stabilize operations by providing improved liquidity, financial stability and predictable cash flow.

 New Markets Tax Credit Program Loans

 The New Markets Tax Credit (NMTC) Program is a federal lending program available for companies pursuing projects that are located in certain low-income communities.
 The goal of the program is to stimulate business and real estate investments that result in jobs and other benefits to people living in these neighborhoods.